 Second Part of COVID, and Research Webinars Offered

-POTSDAM, NY - St. Lawrence Health System’s Clinical and Rural Health Research Department is accepting registrations for the second part of two different webinars they are hosting; one focuses on patient-centered research, and the other with the COVID-19 pandemic.
+POTSDAM, NY - St. Lawrence Health’s Clinical and Rural Health Research Department is accepting registrations for the second part of two different webinars they are hosting; one focuses on patient-centered research, and the other with the COVID-19 pandemic.

 Part 2 of the free, three-part web series entitled Learning Together, Leading Together: Shaping Patient-Centered Research in the North Country will be held from 9:00am – 11:00am on Wednesday, November 11.
 The topic for Part 2 is Research Methods and Engagement Principles, and will be led by Clinical Research Coordinator Daniel Jaremczuk, and Clinical Research Coordinator and Community Partner Kylie Tower.